 - A Redress Scheme for survivors of the LGBTQA+ conversion movement should be implemented to support survivors with costs such as psychological support for recovery, as well as compensation for suffering.

-The statement and its recommendations has been endorsed by a long list of community leaders and organisations including Amnesty International Australia, ACON, Thorne Harbour Health, and PFLAG.
+The statement and its recommendations has been endorsed by a growing list of community leaders and organisations including Amnesty International Australia, OutRight International, National LGBTI Health Alliance, ACON, and Thorne Harbour Health.

 If you agree with the recommendations in the SOGICE Survivor Statement, please affirm it here.